vieenrose/SLAM/README.md

 ## How to cite **SLAM+**

-L. Liu, A. Lacheret-Dujour, N. Obin (2018), *AUTOMATIC MODELLING AND LABELLING OF SPEECH PROSODY: WHAT’S NEW WITH SLAM+ ?* (Manuscript accepted for publication to ICPHS 2019).
+L. Liu, A. Lacheret-Dujour, N. Obin (2018), *AUTOMATIC MODELLING AND LABELLING OF SPEECH PROSODY: WHAT’S NEW WITH SLAM+ ?*.

 ## How to install **SLAM+**